sethreidnz/crypto-stock-compare/README.md

 ## Getting start

-Download the repository, and direct command prompt to the folder

-In the project directory run:

 ### `npm install`

 First you will need to install the npm packages.
 From the root directory of the project run: